 If you cannot find NSF certified chlorine bleach use NSF certified chlorine pellets or powder.

-Storage tanks: disinfecting with dry 1 gram chlorine pellets
+Storage tanks: disinfecting with dry 1 gram chlorine pellets, or chlorine granules.
+Do not use pool bleach.
+Use calcium hypochlorite for potable water.

 |1 cup pellets = 200 pellets = 1/2 lb||2 cups pellets = 400 pellets = 1 lb|